bjoerne2/jsfiddle-docs-alpha/docs/use/github.rst

 If one wants to manage the demo directly from GitHub it is possible. jsFiddle will load it and present as a newly created fiddle.
-It is also possible to store XHR responses directly on GitHub
+It is also possible to store XHR responses directly on GitHub.

 .. toctree::
    :maxdepth: 1